- F-1 Students

 New Admitted Student FAQ

-We understand that you may have many questions about starting your program this Fall.
+We understand that you may have many questions about starting your program this spring.
 We are carefully monitoring the situation due to the nature of COVID-19, so this information is subject to change.
 As more information becomes available, we will update this page.

-The majority of our classes, both undergraduate and graduate, will be offered online for Fall 2021.
 If you have questions about the mode of instruction for the courses you are interested in, the class schedule page provides tips for reading the class schedule format.